vishwakaria/code-summarization/V2/README.md

 # code-docstring-corpus V2

-The code-docstring-corpus version 2, with class declarations, class methods, module docstrings and commit SHAs
+The code-docstring-corpus version 2, with class declarations, class methods, module docstrings (the commit metadata were removed)

 ### Details